Effects of the El Niño–Southern Oscillation in Australia

-Effects of the El Niño–Southern Oscillation in Australia is present across most of Australia, particularly the north and the east, and is one of the main climate drivers of the country.
+Effects of the El Niño–Southern Oscillation in Australia are present across most of Australia, particularly the north and the east, and are one of the main climate drivers of the country.
 Associated with seasonal abnormality in many areas in the world, Australia is one of the continents most affected and experiences extensive droughts alongside considerable wet periods that cause major floods.
 There exist three phases — El Niño, La Niña, and Neutral, which help to account for the different states of ENSO.
-Since 1900, there have been 27 El Niño and 18 La Niña events in Australia.
+Since 1900, there have been 28 El Niño and 19 La Niña events in Australia including the current 2023 El Niño event, which was declared on 17th of September in 2023.
 The events usually last for 9 to 12 months, but some can persist for two years, though the ENSO cycle generally operates over a time period from one to eight years.

 Through La Niña years the eastern seaboard of Australia records above-average rainfall usually creating damaging floods due to stronger easterly trade winds from the Pacific towards Australia, thus increasing moisture in the country.
 Conversely, El Niño events will be associated with a weakening, or even a setback, of the prevailing trade winds, and this, results in reduced atmospheric moisture in the country.
 Many of the worst bushfires in Australia accompany ENSO events, and can be exacerbated by a positive Indian Ocean Dipole, where they would tend to cause a warm, dry and windy climate.

-The Bureau of Meteorology features an alert system for the El Niño–Southern Oscillation.
+Climate Modelling

+The Bureau of Meteorology is Australia’s governing body for monitoring climate drivers and model data.
+All climate models developed at leading international climate agencies are utilised by the Bureau for climate driver monitoring and data sourcing.
+All models use an ensemble method, where several forecasts are run at the same time using slightly different initial conditions.
+While all models use ensemble techniques, the number of ensembles differs for each model.
+The Climate Model Summary is updated on the 12th of each month (or the next working day following the 12th) when model data becomes available.
+Data for the Bureau's model, ACCESS–S, is updated fortnightly along with several other models that also provide more frequent updates during the month.